CreditView

 CreditView helps BMO customers check their full credit score for free

-(Click to enlarge) Digital banking module highlighting the main features of CreditView
+(Click to enlarge) The digital banking component highlighting the key features of CreditView

 The tool helps customers understand how their financial decisions could affect their credit score by comparing their real credit score to a simulated one based on which options they select, for instance, getting a car loan.

-CreditView also helps users improve their credit scores and how they use credit by providing free credit education and resources.
+CreditView also helps users improve their credit scores and how they use credit by providing free educational resources.

 discovery